Vroom vroom, motherfucker.

 In terms of the build itself, I’ve decided to switch from maxing Inferno to putting more points into the Arcanist mastery for stats.
 This allows us to spend fewer attribute points on Physique and Cunning, which we can then dump into Spirit for more damage.
 Overall, we lose 60% of the Burn damage on Callidor’s Tempest but gain about 200 Spirit, which gives us more health and increased damage from all sources, including Volcanic Stride and Aetherfire.

 Hello guys!
 Long time lurker, first time poster here.
 Ever since FG came out and brought us the Vanquisher’s set, I’ve been playing around looking for ways to make a fast, but also tanky and viable endgame skater.
 So without further ado, I present to you the ATV - Aetherfire Templar Vanquisher.

 Should I Play This Build?

-- You want to try a completely new playstyle that’s unlike anything else in the game
+- You want to try a different playstyle that’s unlike anything else in the game

 - You want to kill the Celestial superbosses by running circles around them